Introit: Text and liturgical use

 The antiphons of most Introits are taken from Psalms, though many come from other parts of Scripture.
 In some rare cases the antiphon is not from Scripture: "Salve, sancta parens", from the Christian poet Sedulius, who was imitating a line from book V of Virgil's Aeneid, is the antiphon used in the Tridentine form of the Roman Rite for common Masses of the Blessed Virgin Mary; the 1970 revision kept a Mass formula of the Blessed Virgin with that antiphon, but provided several alternatives.

 The words of the antiphons are related to the theme of the feastday or celebration and most frequently have something in common with the liturgical readings of the Mass.

 In the Tridentine Mass the Introit is no longer the first text used in the Mass.
 In Low Mass, the priest reads it only after the Prayers at the Foot of the Altar.
 Until 1908, even in sung Mass the choir began the Introit only after the priest had begun those prayers, but Pope Pius X restored the old arrangement whereby the Introit accompanied the entrance procession of the priest with the ministers.
 The Tridentine Mass has the priest read the Introit in the Missal even when it is also sung by the choir.
-It also has him make the sign of the cross, when reading it, a relic of the time when Mass began with it.
+It also has him make the sign of the cross when reading it, as the Introit is when the Mass has properly begun, rather than the preparatory prayers made at the foot of the altar.